Court of Protection

 As a solicitor in the court of protection department, I assist in the management of a person’s property and affairs when they lack capacity.

 I began my career in court of protection in 2014 and qualified as a solicitor in 2017.
 My work largely centres on assisting vulnerable adults and children with the management of personal injury damages acting under a court appointed deputyship order.

 Often my work involves liaising with multiple parties to ensure our client is receiving the necessary care and rehabilitation as well as dealing with the day-to-day management of any financial decisions.

 I advise on all aspects of court of protection work, including contentious and non-contentious deputyships, trusts and statutory wills.

 I'm regularly instructed by litigation solicitors to advise on complex capacity issues covering a claimant’s ability to manage their personal injury award and any ongoing affairs, as well as being instructed to prepare witness statements for the litigation case.

 I also act for lay deputies for applications, ongoing advice or to contest appointments of individuals as deputy.
 I have significant expertise in advising on best interest and capacity matters which involve substantial assets.

-I'm very privileged to work on a large number of different cases which receive very positive results for my clients in different ways.
+I'm very privileged to work on many different cases which receive very positive results for my clients in different ways.

 I recall early in my career meeting a client who couldn't stand or speak due to a road traffic accident which left them with a severe brain injury.
-We involved several clinicians to provide rehabilitation and the next time I met him he was able to stand briefly and verbalise the word “mum”.
-To witness how proud they were of this achievement made me really proud.
+We involved several clinicians to provide rehabilitation and the next time I met him. he was able to stand briefly and verbalise the word “mum”.
+To witness how delighted they were of this achievement made me really proud.